CoderCo-Learning/eks-assignment/README.md

-# CoderCo Assignment 2 - Production Grade EKS Cluster with Ingress and SSL 🚀
+# CoderCo Assignment 2 - Cloud Native Adventures (Production Grade EKS Cluster with Ingress and SSL) 🚀

 Your task is to create a production-grade Kubernetes (EKS) cluster on AWS, exposing applications securely with HTTPS.
 You’ll use key tools like Helm, NGINX Ingress Controller, cert-manager for managing SSL certificates, and externalDNS for syncing DNS records.
 Optionally, you may integrate ArgoCD for deployment automation.